Skip to main content

 Step 2, Confirm the threshold and procedure

 The total contract value determines which rules apply.
-Use the Threshold Checker to confirm:
+See Irish procurement thresholds 2026 to confirm:

 • Below €5,000: direct purchase, value-for-money documented